 Behind one of the gates, there is some graffiti placed on the wall.
-While the Jennerit themed maps often have some graffiti in them this location has a special piece of art.
+While the Jennerit-themed maps often have some graffiti in them this location has a special piece of art.
 As most graffiti is just some weird gibberish this piece still gives that impression but it actually has real letters.
 The obvious clue to Borderlands is the vault icon which is the symbol for that franchise.
 If we try to read the letters and try to make a word from it, it seems like we are one letter short.
-But if we turn the Vault icon into the letter A, from which the symbol borrows it’s shape, we get our self the name Promethea.
+But if we turn the Vault icon into the letter A, from which the symbol borrows its shape, we get ourselves the name Promethea.

 For you guys who are not up to speed on all of the Borderlands lore, here is a quote from the Borderlands Wikia:

 Promethea is a planet in the galaxy where the Atlas corporation found alien technology and reverse-engineered it in order to manufacture improved starships and weaponry with the benefits of this new technology.
 The Crimson Lance also have a military presence on the planet, with General Knoxx stating that Roland served “two tours” on the planet.

 Living conditions are presumably harsh, or at least worse than the already difficult life for Pandoran settlers, as an Atlas propaganda message at T-Bone Junction (when referring to the positive side of Pandora) states “…at least you’re not on Promethea!”
 Citizens of Sanctuary occasionally comment to the same effect.Borderlands Wikia